a-shakra/addressbook-level2/doc/UserGuide.md

 ### Listing all persons : `list`
 Shows a list of all persons in the address book.<br>
+The entries in the address book are ordered according to name by alphabetical order Command functionality is case-insensitive
 Format: `list`

 ### Finding all persons containing any keyword in their name: `find`